 Click on the Warnings button to see the logic check calculation that threw the error:

 These warnings use standard mathematical comparisons using >, <, =, and != (does not equal).
-So in this example, the system is checking to make sure that data reported for S-02 for females are greater than data reported for S-01 for females.
+So in this example, the system is checking to make sure that data reported for S-02 are greater than data reported for S-01.
 For each flagged entry, the system found this was NOT true.
 So once we adjust S-01 so that the data there is greater than for S-02, we've fixed the problem.

 If you still don't understand why this data was flagged, you can click the calculation equation in blue; this will open a detail page for the logic check itself, which will show you each row that violates the check and what the values it found for each indicator were.
 In this example, the "Left" value was reported for indicator S-02 and the "Right" value was reported for indicator S-01: